One97 Communications: Awards and recognition

 In August 2009, One97 Communications was awarded the Emerging Company of The Year at the 10th Annual Voice&Data Award 2009 for its contribution to the VAS space.
-In the same year, it was also awarded the Deloitte Technology Fast50 India award in 2009.
+That same year, it was also awarded the Deloitte Technology Fast50 India award.

-In December 2010, One97 Communications won the Best Digital Innovation category for its 'TalktoMe' product at IAMAI's Digital Awards by the Internet and Mobile Association of India.
-It won Company of the Year at ET Now-IndiaMART Leaders of Tomorrow Awards 2010.
+In December 2010, One97 Communications won the Best Digital Innovation category for its 'TalktoMe' product at the Internet and Mobile Association of India (IAMAI) Digital Awards It won Company of the Year at ET Now-IndiaMART Leaders of Tomorrow Awards 2010.
 In May 2011, One97's product Talk2Me was awarded the Best Innovative VAS Product at the ET Telecom Awards by The Economic Times.
 One97 Communications was ranked #493 in the Deloitte Technology Fast 500 Asia Pacific list in 2012.
 The company was awarded the VCCircle Annual Awards 2013 for the best PE/VC-backed Media & Communication Company.

 In March 2014, One97 was announced as the Most Innovative Company of the Year 2014 at the Business Standard's Awards.
 In July 2015, it won NDTV's Disruptive Digital Innovator Award.
 The company was ranked #309 in the list of Fortune Next 500 company for the year 2017.